jlikhuva/blog/posts/cancer_hallmarks.md

 We will thus adopt a top down approach.
 That is, we'll first present the high level details of an idea, and then, in an iterative fashion, peel back the layers of abstraction until we arrive at the fundamental principles.

+Having said that, I'll assume a basic understanding of high school molecular biology.
+I'll assume that the reader knows, at the highest of levels, about genes and gene expression.
+That is, I'll assume that the reader knows that all cells in the human body have a full local copy of the genome and that the cells selectively read from different parts of their local copy of the genome.

 This note is a sweeping overview of the entire field of cancer Biology.
 It presents core ideas of the field at the highest possible level.
 As the title suggests, it's drawn from Hanahan & Weinberg's 2011 seminal paper.
 Subsequent notes, drawn from "The Biology of Cancer" chapters, will present the ideas in this note in much greater depth.

 ## Introduction

 What is cancer?
 At a high level, cancer loosely refers to a group of diseases in which rogue cells revolt against the forces of tissue homeostasis.
 These revolting cells proceed to grow and divide on their own accord.
+Furthermore, they develop ways to resist various distinct  efforts, both intracellular and extracellular, to halt their expansionist agenda.
 At some stage, these revolting cells may break away from their tissue compartment to invade neighboring compartments.
 Often, after invading nearby tissue compartments, these rogue cells invade far away tissues via the blood and lymph systems.

 How, exactly, do these, so called, rogue cells "revolt"?
 Further, what conditions enable their "revolt"?
 We'll answer the first question by presenting the *hallmarks of cancer*.
 These are biological capabilities that tumors, and the cells that comprise them, acquire during their development.
-We'll then answer teh second question by outlining the so called *enabling hallmarks*.
-These are biological conditions that makes it easier/possible for tumors to revolt.
+We'll then answer the second question by outlining the so called *enabling hallmarks*.
+These are biological conditions that make it easier or possible for tumors to revolt.

 ## The Hallmarks of Cancer

-In this section, we present the eight (well, six, plus two) hallmarks of cancer.
-In presenting each hallmark, we shall focus on three core ideas:
+In this section, we present the eight (actually, six, plus two) hallmarks of cancer.
+These hallmarks give us a framework that allows to structure and refine our thinking when learning or researching about cancer.
+In presenting each hallmark, we shall aim to explain the following three aspects:

 1. First, what does the hallmark entail?
 2. Second, how do tumor cells acquire that capability?